-If you want to increase your revenue from your blog (either website or vblog), you need more traffic, especially buying readers.
+If you want to increase your revenue from your blog (either website or vlog), you need more traffic, especially buying readers.
 Right?
-To get more quality traffic, you have to engage in search engine optimization, social media optimization and email marketing.
+To get more quality traffic, you have to engage in search engine optimization, social media optimization, and email marketing.
 But what’s the best way to drive thousands of traffic to your website?

 It’s search engine optimization.
-The search traffic (also known as organic traffic) is the most lucrative and converting traffic you might get ever.
+Search traffic (also known as organic traffic) is the most lucrative and converting traffic you might ever get.
 Yes, ever.
-Because search traffic is free and they are engaged and finding the information they want.
-To capture those people, you need to do one thing, it’s doing keyword research.
+Because search traffic is free, and they are engaged and find the information they want.
+To capture those people, you need to do one thing, and it’s doing keyword research.

-Basically, a keyword is a search term which people are entering on search boxes to find information, resources, tools, etc. In search engine optimization, a keyword is a search query.
-Search engines such as Google give a high importance to keywords when ranking web pages on Google.
-Without using keywords in your posts, it’s a hard work (Actually unable) to put your web page #1 spot of Google SERPs for certain search queries.
+Basically, a keyword is a search term that people enter on search boxes to find information, resources, tools, etc. In search engine optimization, a keyword is a search query.
+Search engines such as Google give high importance to keywords when ranking web pages on Google.
+Without using keywords in your posts, it’s hard work (Actually unable) to put your web page #1 spot on Google SERPs for specific search queries.

 That’s what I missed in my earlier blogging career.
-I thought why I should use keywords in my blog posts and I will get traffic if I wrote more articles (That I prefer, not peoples want).
-It’s a really bad idea.
-The fact is that if you need more organic traffic, you need to write about what people are searching for, instead what you think that people may want.
+I thought about why I should use keywords in my blog posts, and I would get traffic if I wrote more articles (That I prefer, not what people want).
+It’s a terrible idea.
+If you need more organic traffic, you must write about what people are searching for instead of what you think people may want.
 Period.

-Even though you didn’t use keywords in your blog posts, you will only receive traffic only for certain keywords, keyword phrases which include in your posts.
-You can check out the keywords which are driving traffic to your posts on Google webmaster tools and Bing webmaster tools.
+Even though you didn’t use keywords in your blog posts, you will only receive traffic only for specific keyword phrases included in your posts.
+You can check out the keywords driving traffic to your posts on Google webmaster tools and Bing webmaster tools.

-Now, you might think that keywords are complex words which normal people can’t understand.
+Now, you might think that keywords are complex words that ordinary people can’t understand.
 It’s not.
-Keywords are normal words which you are talking in every day.
-What differ between a normal word and a keyword is that keywords are used on the Internet regularly and have some specific properties.
-Ex: competitor analysis, SEO strategies (which is not a normal word phrase).
+Keywords are common words that you are talking about every day.
+What differs between a specific term and a keyword is that keywords are used on the Internet regularly and have some particular properties — competitor analysis and SEO strategies (which is not a common word phrase).

 Now you know you must use keywords in your blog posts.
-How do you find best keywords for website which will increase your revenue?
+How do you find the best keywords for a website which will increase your revenue?

-You can find keywords from doing keyword research.
-There are a lot of keyword research tools to mine lucrative keywords.
-But you should know that every keyword will not drive thousands of traffic and also every keyword will not increase your revenue from thousands.
-There are some specific keywords which you must target to increase your traffic and revenue.
-Here are a few of keyword types.
+You can find keywords by doing keyword research.
+There are a lot of keyword research tools to find lucrative keywords.
+But you should know that every keyword will not drive thousands of traffic, and also, every keyword will not increase your revenue from thousands.
+There are some specific keywords that you must target to increase your traffic and revenue.
+Here are a few keyword types.

-Informational keywords are the most popular and most used keyword type on Internet by all ages.
-These keywords are less converting relatively niche keywords.
-You can capture that traffic as your regular readers, blog post commenters, and social sharers easily.
-But it’s not easy to convert them as potential customers.
+Informational keywords are the most popular and most used keyword type on the Internet by all ages.
+These keywords are less converting than relatively niche keywords.
+You can easily capture that traffic as your regular readers, blog post commenters, and social sharers.
+But it’s not easy to convert them into potential customers.
 You can convert them into buyers using email marketing.

 If you target informational keywords in a post, that post will receive high traffic.
-But, it might not make enough money from affiliate marketing etc. If you monetize your blog using a PPC or CPM advertising network such as Google Adsense, you can earn more revenue from it.
-Although the CPC rates are very low, because advertisers are not looking for traffic like these: (look at Suggestion bids for finding CPC rates)
+But, it might not make enough money from affiliate marketing, etc. You can earn more revenue if you monetize your blog using a PPC or CPM advertising network such as Google Adsense.
+Although the CPC rates are meager because advertisers are not looking for traffic like these: (look at Suggestion bids for finding CPC rates)

-Niche keywords become more popular in specific times and occasions.
-For an instance, let’s take “valentine day” keyword.
-People have searched ‘Valentine day’ keyword more than three and five times than other months.
+Niche keywords become more popular at specific times and occasions.
+For instance, let’s take the “valentine’s day” keyword.
+People have searched the ‘Valentine day’ keyword more than three and five times more than in other months.

 Here’s another example.

-People don’t search about FIFA football world cup equally in every month.
-But, in June 2014, estimately 12,934,340 times, ‘FIFA football world cup’ keyword phrase has been entered on Google search box.
+People don’t search for the FIFA football world cup equally every month.
+But, in June 2014, an estimated 12,934,340 times, the ‘FIFA football world cup’ keyword phrase was entered on the Google search box.

 What do you determine by seeing these stats?
-These are niche keywords which you can pre-use to increase your website’s overall traffic.
+You can pre-use these niche keywords to increase your website’s overall traffic.
 Many niche marketers and eCommerce businesses use these keywords to increase their revenue.
-Here are a few keywords with high CPC rates for valentine day gifts keyword.
+Here are a few keywords with high CPC rates for valentine’s day gifts.
 Advertisers are ready to pay more than $1.00 for one unique click.
-So, I will put others you to think how much the EPV (Earning per Visitor) could be!
+So, I will ask you to think how much the EPV (Earning per Visitor) could be!
 (Hint: It’s more than what advertisers pay).

 Niche keywords convert rather than informational keywords.
-And in sometimes have more impressions than informational keywords.
+And sometimes have more impressions than informational keywords.
 You can do keyword research to find profitable niche keywords and create a niche website.
-Here are popular and high competitive keywords.
+Here are famous and highly competitive keywords.
 Look at the “Hostgator coupon code 2014” keyword.

 Profitable keywords (Buyers keywords)

-Profitable keywords (also known as buyers keywords) are the most lucrative, converting and high competitive keywords.
-In many occasions, this traffic converts into buyers in the first time.
-Look at below screenshot.
+Profitable keywords (also known as buyer keywords) are the most lucrative, converting, and highly competitive keywords.
+On many occasions, this traffic converts into buyers for the first time.
+Look at the below screenshot.

-But, the traffic volume is very low comparing with niche keywords and informational keywords.
-However, these are the traffic which advertisers are searching for.
-They are not only buying people, but also are engaged people who might buy more than one product or service.
-That’s how Amazon multiplies their revenue through using these traffic and email marketing.
-Look below screenshot which demonstrates how much hot these profitable keywords are.
+But, the traffic volume is very low compared with niche keywords and informational keywords.
+However, these are the traffic that advertisers are searching for.
+They are buying people and engaged people who might buy more than one product or service.
+That’s how Amazon multiplies its revenue by using this traffic and email marketing.
+See the screenshot below, which demonstrates how hot these profitable keywords are.

-Buyers keywords are very lucrative, and also very competitive.
-If you monetize your blog with Google Adsense, I suggest you to keyword search to find these types of profitable keywords and write some articles.
-It doesn’t matter web pages don’t rank on Google SERPs higher.
-Just interlink them and drive traffic to it.
+Buyer keywords or money keywords are very lucrative and also very competitive.
+If you monetize your blog with Google Adsense, I suggest you research keywords to find this profitable keyword and write some articles.
+Don’t overthink Google’s SERP ranking.
+Just interlink them and drive traffic to them.
 Your Adsense revenue will indirectly increase with this small trick.

-Now you know three types of keywords as their importance for advertisers.
-You should know how to identify which keyword drives more traffic to your blog and which keyword increase your revenue.
+Now you know three types of keywords and their importance for advertisers.
+You should know which keyword drives more blog traffic and which increases your revenue.
 By site auditing, you can find out what you should change in your content marketing strategy.

 In SEO, Keywords are very important.
-But the main problem for webmasters of doing keyword research is the competition.
-Not only you publish a post on the Internet for public people, your competitors as well target the same keyword which you chose as the primary keyword.
-To find best keywords for your website which will rank on the first page, you will have to do proper keyword research.
-There are two keyword types as the length and competition.
+But the main problem for webmasters in doing keyword research is the competition.
+You publish a post on the Internet for public people and your competitors and target the exact keyword you chose as the primary keyword.
+To find the best keywords for your website that will rank on the first page, you must do proper keyword research.
+There are two keyword types length and competition.

 - Keywords (exact match keywords)

-You might know that in many occasions Wikipedia ranks for specific keywords in the first spot of Google SERP.
-And other high authoritative websites rank followed by Wikipedia.
+On many occasions, you might know that Wikipedia ranks for specific keywords in the first spot of Google SERP.
+And other high-authoritative websites rank, followed by Wikipedia.

-It’s really hard to outrank these websites for ‘SEO’ keyword.
+It’s tough to outrank these websites for the ‘SEO’ keyword.
 So would you stop writing articles about search engine optimization?

-No, instead you might use long tail keywords which will drive exact traffic you want.
+Instead, you might use long-tail keywords that will drive the exact traffic you want.
 Look how other web pages outrank authoritative web pages such as Moz and search engine land.

-Without proper keyword research, it’s really hard to drive high quality target traffic.
-If you want to increase your revenue, I recommend you to mix up keywords of your blog.
-Write How to guides, list posts, controversial posts, niche specific articles and use buying keywords in your posts.
-Using long tail keywords in your blog posts, you can drive more target traffic.
-Use SEMrush keyword research tool to mine lucrative keywords.
+Without proper keyword research, it’s tough to drive high-quality target traffic.
+If you want to increase your revenue, I recommend you mix up the keywords of your blog.
+Write How-to guides, list posts, controversial posts, and niche-specific articles, and use buying keywords in your posts.

-Here a short summary how you can use keywords in your blog posts:
+Here is a short summary of how you can use keywords in your blog posts:

-- Use primary keyword in the first paragraph (or within first 100 words) in your blog post.
-As well use it in the last few words.
+- Use the primary keyword in your blog post’s first paragraph (or within the first 100 words).
+As well as use it in the last few words.

 So would you use Keywords in your blog posts?
 If so, what keyword research tool do you use?